 Open Division

-In the Open divisions, top surfers delivered thrilling performances.
+In the open divisions, top surfers delivered thrilling performances.
 In the Women’s category, Peru’s Brianna Barthelmess secured first place, while the United States’ Kirra Pinkerton claimed second.

 In the Men’s division, Costa Rica’s Ethan Hollander emerged victorious, with Peru’s Gabriel Vargas earning a strong second place, showcasing exceptional talent across nations.